Welcome to today's edition of the Rush 24-7 podcast.

 It is such a trap.

-There are certain things that are universally true, and that is as people grow older, uh, if they're not careful, they become completely dismissive of what younger generations think, do, and how younger generations behave.
+There are certain things that are universally true, and that is as people grow older, if they're not careful, they become completely dismissive of what younger generations think, do, and how younger generations behave.

 They end up thinking all hell is breaking loose, and we're all going to hell in a handbasket, except there's a shortage of handbaskets.

-And they long for the old days and they rely on and and and live in in nostalgia, instead of recognizing that things are in constant flux, constant change, and this is a world that is made for the young.
+And they long for the old days, and they rely on and live in nostalgia instead of recognizing that things are in constant flux, constant change.

 It just is.

-It always has been and always will be.
+It always will be.

-And and it's by young, I'm I'm talking about 40s, 45, I'm not talking about 18 to 25 and so forth, that's important.
+And it's, by young, I'm talking about 40s, 45, I'm not talking about 18 to 25 and so forth.

-But the point is you can get stuck and not realize how society and culture is evolving.
+But the point is, you can get stuck and not realize how society and culture is evolving.

-Uh and if the objective is to win an election and to get more votes than anybody else, you have to know the electorate.
+And if the objective is to win an election and to get more votes than anybody else, you have to know the electorate.

-20, 25 years, if that were the case, we wouldn't have Obama.
+If that were the case, we wouldn't have Obama.

-But let's face it, we're we we've shifted.
+But let's face it, we've shifted.

 This country wants a president that's even more powerful than the Constitution permits.